AlexSergey/rockpack/README.md

   <img width="500px" alt="Rockpack flow" src="https://www.rock-book.io/readme_assets/rockpack_main_2.png">
 </p>

-Also at the start of the project, we can create localization, logging and we can do this practically without spending time.
+Also at the start of the project, we can create localization, srup logging and we can do this practically without spending time.

 ## How to start
 For setting up a project from scratch, the recommended approach is to use **@rockpack/starter**